MilanshuRathi/Tour-and-Travel-Management-System/README.md

-# Tour-and-Travel-Management-System
+# Tour and Travels Management System
-An application fully written in C
+  This application is fully written in C programming language

+##Libraries
+- windows.h library works only in windows